defold/extension-fbinstant/README.md

 Or point to the ZIP file of a [specific release](https://github.com/defold/extension-fbinstant/releases).

 ## 2. Preparing index.html
-Before the extension can be used you need to add the Facebook Instant Games API to the index.html of your game.
-[Refer to the index.html in the root of this project](https://github.com/defold/extension-fbinstant/blob/master/fbinstant/index.html#L58) for an example of this.

 ### 2.1 Report loading progress
 Facebook Instant Games can show the progress while the game is loaded.
 It is quite easy to set this up for a Defold game.
 All that is required is to override the Progress.updateProgress() function and pass along the value to the Instant Games API (this is done for you [in the default index.html](https://github.com/defold/extension-fbinstant/blob/master/fbinstant/index.html#L68-L71) provided with this extension):